Optimum and Adaptive Complex-Valued Bilinear Filters: Abstract

 \section{Abstract}

 The identification of nonlinear systems is a frequent task in digital signal processing.
-Such nonlinear systems may be grouped into many sub-classes, whereby numerous nonlinear real-world systems can be approximated as \ac{bl} models.
-Therefore, various optimum and adaptive \ac{bl} filters have been introduced in recent years.
-Moreover, in many applications such as communications and radar, \ac{cv} \ac{bl} systems in combination with \ac{cv} signals may occur.
+Such nonlinear systems may be grouped into many sub-classes, whereby numerous nonlinear real-world systems can be approximated as bilinear models.
+Therefore, various optimum and adaptive bilinear filters have been introduced in recent years.
+Moreover, in many applications such as communications and radar, complex-valued bilinear systems in combination with complex-valued signals may occur.